 Tirta Empul Temple is not only one of the most famous temples in Bali.
 It is also one of the most mystical and special corners that you will find on the island.

-During your visit you will be able to see how locals and tourists perform a purification ritual.
+During your visit, you will be able to see how locals and tourists perform a purification ritual.
 This takes place in the pools of sacred water that are in the center of the enclosure.
-If you would like to live a magical experience, I recommend performing the ritual.
+If you would like to have a magical experience, I recommend performing the ritual.
 I haven’t had the opportunity to do it yet, but I’ve heard that it’s a very healing experience.

 Hours: 8:00 a.m. – 6:00 p.m.

 After visiting the Tegallalang rice fields and the Tirta Empul Temple, it’s time to take a route through some of the waterfalls located near Ubud.
 The first one I recommend you visit is the Suwat Waterfall.
 Once you leave the motorcycle in the parking lot, you will have to walk for 10 minutes to reach it.